rtbhouse-apps/rtbhouse-python-sdk/README.rst

 Overview
 --------

 This library provides an easy-to-use Python interface to RTB House API.
-It allows you to read and manage you campaigns settings, browse offers, download statistics etc.
+It allows you to read and manage your campaigns settings, browse offers, download statistics etc.

 API docs: https://api.panel.rtbhouse.com/api/docs